-Click here for a helpful FAQ for completing your Statement of Legal Residence (SLR).
+Click here for a helpful FAQ and timeline to complete your Statement of Legal Residence (SLR).
 Submitting the SLR and before the deadline is necessary in order to be considered for a resident classification.

-There are THREE requirements for qualifying for residency for tuition purposes.
+There are TWO requirements for qualifying for residency for tuition purposes.

 1. Physical Presence

-You (or your parent) must be physically present in California on a continuous basis for at least 366 days immediately prior to the residence determination date.
+You and your parent must be physically present in California on a continuous basis for at least one year immediately prior to the residence determination date.

 - Residency may not be established in absentia and the prior residence must have been relinquished.

-- Within the 366-day period, you or your parent can be absent from California for a total of six weeks.
+- Within the one year period, you or your parent can be absent from California for a total of six weeks.

 - A residency classification will not be granted for absences that exceeds six weeks.

 You and your parent must demonstrate the intent to make California your permanent home and relinquish ties to your previous place of residence.
 Examples of establishing California legal ties include but are not limited to:

 - obtain a California Driver’s License or State Identification card within the first 30 days of arriving in California